WeaverScott/ChessP2P/README.md

 get undo moves to reflect on both clients

-on pawn reaching other side, get pawn change to reflect on other client

 a way to pause the chess game and resume later

 update current player message on GUI to be accurate